robertorcosta/azure-docs.pt-br/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Problema

-Kinit falha com `Preauthentication` falha.
+Kinit falha com falha `Preauthentication`.

 ### <a name="cause"></a>Causa